Peak programme meter: Integration time

 Quasi-PPMs use a short integration time so they can register peaks longer than a few milliseconds in duration.
 In the original context of AM radio broadcasting in the 1930s, overloads due to shorter peaks were considered unimportant on the grounds that the human ear could not detect distortion due to momentary clipping.
 Ignoring momentary clipping made it possible to increase average modulation levels.
 In modern digital audio practice, where quality standards are hopefully much higher than AM radio in the 1930s, clipping of even short peaks is usually regarded as something to avoid.

 On typical, real-world audio signals, a quasi-PPM under-reads the true peak by 6 to 8 dB.
 Nevertheless, quasi-PPMs are still widely used in the digital age because of their usefulness in achieving programme balance.
 Overloads are avoided by allowing, typically, 9 dB of headroom when controlling digital levels with a quasi-PPM.

 The extent to which quasi-PPMs show less than the true amplitude of momentary peaks is determined by the 'integration time'.
 This is defined by IEC 60268-10 as, "...the duration of a burst of sinusoidal voltage of 5000 Hz at reference level that results in an indication 2 dB below reference indication."
 This standard also contains tables showing the difference between indicated and true peaks for tone bursts of other durations.
 The longer the integration time, the greater the difference between the true and indicated peaks.

 In earlier standards, different methods of measurement and criteria were used, such as 0.2 Neper or 80% voltage instead of 2 dB, but the practical difference between them was small.

 A Type I PPM has an integration time of 5 milliseconds and a Type II PPM has an integration time of 10 milliseconds.

 Return time

 All PPMs have a return time much longer than the integration time, to give the operator more time to see the peaks and reduce eye strain.
 Type I PPMs fall back 20 dB in 1.7 seconds.
 Type II PPMs fall back 24 dB in 2.8 seconds.

 History and national variants

-The PPM was originally developed, independently in both Germany and the United Kingdom, for use in AM radio broadcasting networks in the 1930s.
+The PPM was originally developed independently in both Germany and the United Kingdom, for use in AM radio broadcasting networks in the 1930s.
 These were quasi-peak meters with some features in common but otherwise substantially different.
-They are superior to earlier types of meter that were not good for monitoring peak audio levels.
+They are superior to earlier types of meters that were not good for monitoring peak audio levels.